 These items are held in the Local History Room on the first floor unless otherwise noted.
 See the librarian at the Recent Arrivals desk for access.
+Click here for a list of the indexed vertical files.
 Our online genealogy resources include remote access to HeritageQuest, Newspapers.com, and the Wilmette Library Local History Collection.
 We provide in-house access to Ancestry Library Edition and FindMyPast.

 Interfiled obituaries, wedding announcements, letters, and general news item clippings are filed alphabetically in a series of notebooks.
 Many of these clippings are included in the online index to the Wilmette Life.

 Check these files if the ancestor had a business in Wilmette.
 The files are organized under the heading BUSINESS, and then by name of business.
 The Local History files also contain WILMETTE CHAMBER OF COMMERCE business directories for 1968-69, 1987-89, 1999-current year.
 Older directories contain name and address of owner as well as information about the business.

 Photocopy of the New Trier Township Federal Census of 1880 is filed under CENSUS.

 Information on Churches is listed under the heading of CHURCHES, and then by denomination and name.
 Information on individuals is sketchy in these files, but it can be worthwhile to check them.
 The file for St. Joseph Catholic Church, for example, includes an annual statement from 1903 with a list of members.